home > html editors > coffeecup

 Insert a HTML Contact Form Using CoffeeCup

 Using CoffeeCup to add an email form to your website is very easy.
-The steps for doing so are outlined below.
+The steps for doing so are outlined within this tutorial.
 Please note that this tutorial was created using CoffeeCup 2008.
 The procedure may vary slightly if you are using a different version.

-Before getting started in CoffeeCup, you should first generate the HTML form code.
-The easiest way to do this is using a service called myContactForm.com which we've written a full tutorial for, here.
+Before getting started in CoffeeCup, you should first generate the HTML form code that will be used to display the form on your site.
+The easiest way to do this is using an email form service called myContactForm.com which we've written a full tutorial for, here.

 Start CoffeeCup as you would normally do.